professional decorating tips: Cozy fall décor

-Welcome to our Fall Home Tour!
+Welcome to our Fall Home Tour.
 We are so glad you are here.
 Jodie and I couldn’t be more excited.
 Fall is a season full of opportunity and fresh starts, a return to the home, a celebration of family, traditions, and the start of the holiday season.
-There’s no better way to welcome the new season than with a fresh look in your home!
-Fresh fall decor helps us, our friends and our families fully embrace and savor the moments of life!
-We can’t wait to inspire you with our decor and empower you with our best tips so you too can decorate for fall like a professional!
-If you missed our Fall Home Tour from last year click here to see Jodie’s Fall Home and click here to see Julie’s Fall Home.
+There’s no better way to welcome the new season than with a fresh look in your home.
+Fresh fall decor helps us, our friends and our families fully embrace and savor the moments of life.
+We can’t wait to inspire you with our decor and empower you with our best tips so you too can decorate for fall like a professional.
+If you missed our Fall Home Tour from last year, check out Jodie’s Fall Home and Julie’s Fall Home.

 Phase 1: Inspiration to Decorate for Fall

 The great news?
-You’re already working like a pro!
-High five, Friends!
-By being here you are actively involved in our recommended first step!
+You’re already working like a pro.
+High five friends.
+By simply being here, you are actively involved in our recommended first step.
 And this is how the pros do it too.
-We seek inspiration…constantly.
-Jodie and I first began our Instagram journeys doing just this…seeking inspiration.
+We seek inspiration constantly.
+Jodie and I first began our Instagram journeys doing just this.
 It is so convenient to have virtually endless sources of easily accessible inspiration available to us.
 We like to mix it up and look for ideas everywhere, IG, decor blogs like ours, sites like Houzz.com, magazines, HGTV, and on and on.
-We love getting real-life ideas too, whether it’s visiting a friend’s home, attending an open house or a new model home…ideas are everywhere!
+We love getting real-life ideas too, whether it’s visiting a friend’s home, attending an open house or a new model home.
+Ideas are everywhere.

 Phase 2: Create a Theme

 This step is all-important.
 Without a theme your decor can end up feeling hodge-podge or cluttered.
 A theme provides cohesion and will also help direct your decisions.
 It actually makes decorating easier if you choose a theme first.
 This step is tough but essential.
 It’s time to make choices.